CLI Tool

 runhuman keys show key_abc123

-runhuman keys show key_abc123 --show-keys # Display full key
+runhuman keys show key_abc123 --show-key

 keys delete <keyId>

 Delete/revoke an API key.
+Requires the full key ID for safety.

-runhuman keys delete key_abc123
+runhuman keys delete key_abc123 --force

-runhuman keys revoke key_abc123 # alias
+runhuman keys revoke key_abc123 --force # alias

-runhuman keys rm key_abc123 # alias
+runhuman keys rm key_abc123 --force # alias

 Templates

 Create reusable test templates.
+Templates are scoped to projects.

 templates list